HUST-NingKang-Lab/ONN4MST/README.md

 #### Abundance table convert to the Matrix
 The input file format of ONN4MST is the ".npz" file.
 Before ONN, you need to convert the original input ".tsv" file into ".npz" file.
 The script "src/preprocess.py" could work for it.
 #### Microbiome samples source tracking
 If you have successfully converted the ".tsv" file into ".npz" file, then you could run the script "src/searching.py" for biome source tracking.
 Besides, you need also indicate a trained model.
 We have provided a well trained model as the default model.
+The model can run either in GPU  or CPU mode, we have provided an option `-g` to indicate that.
+See [Usage](https://github.com/HUST-NingKang-Lab/ONN4MST#usage) for details.

 ## Dependencies

 See [environment.yaml](environment.yaml).